BenSegal855/cscan/README.md

 ```

 ### Developing
 Since this is TS and doesn't need to be compiled into a binary, its annoying to compile one every time you make a change.
 To reduce the wait time between writing code and running it, I made the `dev` script to transpile the TS to JS on every file change.
-You can run `pnpm dev` to start this script and then `npm start` or `node .` to run the transpiled JS.
+You can run `pnpm dev` to start this script and then `pnpm start` or `node .` to run the transpiled JS.